solaluset/i18nice/README.md

     }

 However we would like to use this i18n .json file in our Python sub-project or micro service as base file for translations.
-`python-i18n` has special configuration tha is skipping locale eg. `en` root data element from the file.
+`python-i18n` has special configuration that is skipping locale eg. `en` root data element from the file.

     i18n.set('skip_locale_root_data', True)